 In this section, we’ll be broadly talking about two types of product manager job descriptions:

 In this, the role of a product manager involves – collating and prioritizing customer and product requirements, defining the product’s vision, and working closely with the marketing, sales, engineering, and support team to ensure customer satisfaction and achievement of revenue goals.
 They should also ensure that the product supports the overall goals and strategy of the company.
 It further includes:

 - Defining the product roadmap and strategy

 - Delivering PRDs and MRDs with the prioritized and impressive features and corresponding justification

-- Working with the external third parties for assessing licensing and partnership opportunities
+- Working with external third parties to assess licensing and partnership opportunities

 - Running beta and pilot programs for early-stage samples and products